 And I will not be burdensome to you;

-The apostle again repeats that he does not expect financial support from them even on his third visit.
+The apostle again repeated that he did not expect financial support from them even on his third visit.

 for I do not seek yours, but you.

-Paul did not seek the Corinthian’s possessions.
+Paul did not seek the Corinthians’ possessions.
 His purpose was to correct, bless, and encourage them.
-This is an expression of his love for the Corinthians, as he says in the next verse (2 Co 12:15).
+This is an expression of his love for the Corinthians, as he wrote in the next verse (2 Co 12:15).

 For the children ought not to lay up for the parents,

 The use of a metaphor of parents caring for their children is how Paul approached the Corinthians.
-It was the natural way people with responsibility care for those they lead.
-Children do not tend for the parents when they are young.
+It is the natural way people with responsibility care for those they lead.
+Children do not tend the parents when they are young.
 That would be unusual.
 The noun for “lay up” is the same as our English word thesaurus, a treasury of words, which means that children would provide for their parents.

 but the parents for the children.

 It is the parent’s role to care for children.
-It is Paul’s role to care for the Corinthian church and not them for him.
-As a father pays for the needs of the child so Paul, their spiritual father, met the needs of the Corinthians.
+It was Paul’s role to care for the Corinthian church and not theirs for him.
+As a father pays for the needs of the child, so Paul, their spiritual father, met the needs of the Corinthians.

 It is the responsibility of Christian leaders to serve their followers.